wirt-ee/wirt-ee.github.io/docs/index.md

 ---
 #Company

-We are an Estonia-based IT consulting and administration team specializing in OpenStack cloud, Ceph storage and VyOS firewall.
+We are an Estonia-based IT consulting and administration team specialising in OpenStack cloud, Ceph storage and VyOS firewall.
-We have long-term competence in managing on-prem cloud, shared storage and firewall clusters.
+We offer our long-term competence in managing on-prem cloud, shared storage and firewall clusters.
-We will back you up when the rubber hits the road, so you don't have to!
+Keep your data and compute on your own terms, fully under your control.

 <h2>Generic information</h2>
 Business name:	Wirt OÜ